Connect with others who understand.

 Hair thinning can be a side effect of some MS medications, such as disease-modifying therapies.
 This type of hair loss is usually temporary.
 (Adobe Stock)

-In one small study, 10 percent to 14 percent of 38 people taking teriflunomide for MS experienced this side effect.
-Fortunately, the hair thinning is typically temporary, not severe, and doesn’t require you to stop taking the medication.
+The good news is that this hair thinning usually isn’t severe, doesn’t last long, and doesn’t require you to stop taking the medication.
 One MyMSTeam member wrote, “I’m on Aubagio and have been for two years.
 I did have some hair thinning, but not so that anyone could notice.
 It only lasted a couple months and started at about month three.”

-Mitoxantrone is also known to cause hair loss, but hair typically grows back once treatment ends.
 Although DMTs like these may play a role in hair loss, another medication, condition, or lifestyle issue might also be the culprit.
 Don’t stop taking or change your dosage of a DMT — or any medication — without first talking to your neurologist.

 Medications sometimes used to treat MS, such as immunosuppressants, can damage hair follicles, leading to hair loss or thinning.
 (Adobe Stock)

-• Blood pressure or heart condition medications, such as propranolol (Inderal) and atenolol (Tenormin)
+• Blood pressure or heart condition medications

-Although MS itself won’t cause your hair to thin, another condition might — such as alopecia areata, an autoimmune condition that causes hair loss.
-Although researchers have explored a possible link between alopecia areata and MS, so far, there’s no real evidence that alopecia is more common in people with MS than in the general population.
+Multiple sclerosis doesn’t cause hair loss or thinning, but other autoimmune conditions can, such as alopecia areata.
+Although researchers have explored a possible link between alopecia areata and MS, so far, there’s no real evidence that alopecia is more common in people with MS.

 Other medical conditions that can cause hair loss include: